na-na-hi/renget/archive/oebpx.md

 As the ceremony continued, I saw a large lynx-man from the mountain people step forward and begin to throat sing, his voice rich and haunting.
 I was captivated by the sound, and found myself swaying along to the rhythm.

 As the night wore on, I was struck by the warmth and hospitality of the Kash'gon people.
 They welcomed me with open arms and made me feel like I was a part of their community.
 And as I sat around the fire with Rayla and Axilion, listening to the old songs and stories, I felt a sense of belonging that I had never felt before.
+>014: Diffrent cultures
+As we sat around the campfire, I couldn't help but ask Axilion and Rayla about their thoughts on marriage between the mountain people and mainland Kash'gon.
+Their answers were not what I expected.

+Rayla spoke first, "John, it's not that we look down on the mainland Kash'gon, it's just that our lifestyles are very different.
+We have to be strong and physically capable to survive in the mountain, and hunting is a way of life for us.
+Mainland Kash'gon tend to live in more urban areas and have different jobs that don't require the same physical strength."

+Axilion chimed in, "Rayla's right.
+The weather and environment in the mountain can be harsh, and it takes a certain kind of person to be able to live here.
+Mainland Kash'gon may find it difficult to adapt to our way of life."

+I listened to their words and tried to understand their point of view.
+They weren't being dismissive of the idea of marriage between the two groups, but they saw the practicalities and realities of the situation.
+I respected their perspective and began to see another side of the Kash'gon culture that I hadn't known before.

+I was grateful for Axilion and Rayla's insights and for opening my eyes to a new perspective.
+And who knows, maybe one day love will find a way to bridge the gap between the mountain and the mainland.